RayMarquina/dbt_project/CONTRIBUTING.md

 ### Submitting a change

-If the issue is appropriately well-scoped and describes a beneficial change to the dbt codebase, then anyone may submit a Pull Request to implement the functionality described in the issue (see the sections below on how to do this).
+If an issue is appropriately well scoped and describes a beneficial change to the dbt codebase, then anyone may submit a Pull Request to implement the functionality described in the issue.
+See the sections below on how to do this.

+The dbt maintainers will add a `good first issue` label if an issue is suitable for a first-time contributor.
+Often if a required code change is small and self-contained, only applicable to one database adapter, or a net-new addition that does not impact existing functionality.
+You can see the list of currently open issues on the [Contribute](https://github.com/fishtown-analytics/dbt/contribute) page.

+Here's a good workflow:
+- Comment on the open issue, expressing your interest in contributing the required code change
+- Outline your planned implementation.
+If you want help getting started, ask!
+- Follow the steps outlined below to develop locally.
+Once you have opened a PR, one of the dbt maintainers will work with you to review your code.
+- Add a test!
+Tests are crucial for both fixes and new features alike.
+We want to make sure that code works as intended, and that it avoids any bugs  previously encountered.
+Currently, the best resource for understanding dbt's [unit](test/unit) and [integration](test/integration) tests is the tests themselves.
+One of the maintainers can help by pointing out relevant examples.

 In some cases, the right resolution to an open issue might be tangential to the dbt codebase.
 The right path forward might be a documentation update or a change that can be made in user-space.
 In other cases, the issue might describe functionality that the dbt maintainers are unwilling or unable to incorporate into the dbt codebase.
 When it is determined that an open issue describes functionality that will not translate to a code change in the dbt repository, the issue will be tagged with the `wontfix` label (see below) and closed.